oracle-livelabs/adb/shared/workshops/adb-datastudio/overview/9-insight-in-data.md

     than average compared to non-dog owners.

-    It is just a correlation but you could use this data to offer dog grooming products to high-value customers!!
+    It is just a correlation but you could use this data to offer dog grooming products to high-value customers!

     Interesting.
 Isn't it?
-Insight tool has discovered all these hidden patterns just by crawling through the data.
+The Data Insights tool has discovered all these hidden patterns just by crawling through the data.

     ![screenshot of insights on pet ownership and customer value](images/image82_inst_pet_custvalue.png)

   WOW!
 Quite an insight!!

-  Insight tool has discovered all these hidden patterns just by crawling through the data.
+  The Data Insight tool has discovered all these hidden patterns just by crawling through the data.

   There are many other insights in the list.
 Go back to the list and look at a few others.
 See if you find any other interesting insight.